What are Appendiceal NENs

 The appendix is the third most common place for NETs along the digestive tract and aNETs are the most common neoplasms of the appendix. aNETs are the fifth most common well differentiated NET behind lung, small intestine, rectum and stomach.

 The 20-year prevalence of aNETs between 1993-2012, based on the US SEER database, was 2 per 100,000 persons.
-In the folow on study cover 20 years up to 2021, the summary stated “The appendix site specifically showed a notable increase in incidence over the past two decades.”
+In the follow on study cover 20 years up to 2021, the summary stated “The appendix site specifically showed a notable increase in incidence over the past two decades.”

 It follows on to say most aNETs are diagnosed at an early, localized stage, often incidentally during an appendectomy for appendicitis or other abdominal issues.
 In a study of 4,870 patients, 86.0% had T1 stage disease (least risk on the TNM scale).
-Appendiceal NETs generally have a favorable prognosis, especially when localised.
+Appendiceal NETs generally have a favourable prognosis, especially when localised.
 The majority of cases (89.4%) were low-grade (Grade 1 (86.2%) or G2 (3.2%)) tumours, which exhibit slow growth.
 In guidelines, removal of small low grade tumours with R0 margins is considered curative.

-Most commonly seen at the tip of the appendix (67% of adult patients, 73% of pediatric patients).
+Most commonly seen at the tip of the appendix (67% of adult patients, 73% of paediatric patients).
 Most appendiceal NETs are < 2 cm.
 52 – 62% are < 1 cm, 28 – 30% are 1 – 2 cm.
 8 – 19% are > 2 cm.

 aNETs rarely cause Carcinoid Syndrome (see below).